 Sleep & Breathing Problems In Neuromuscular Conditions

-Key points to remember about sleep and breathing problems in neuromuscular conditions
+Key points about sleep and breathing problems in neuromuscular conditions

-Yearly flu immunisation for your child, family and caregivers is important.
-The Muscular Dystrophy Association may be able to help if flu immunisation is not free for your child.
+Flu immunisation for your child, family and caregivers every year is important.
+The Muscular Dystrophy Association may be able to help if it is not free for your child.

-- if your child has a neuromuscular condition, talk with your family doctor, paediatrician, neurologist or geneticist about symptoms to watch for and what tests your child may need
+- if your child has a neuromuscular condition, talk with your family doctor, paediatrician or neurologist about symptoms to watch for and what tests your child may need

 - watch for and tell your doctor about cough, swallowing difficulties or choking, poor sleep and night waking, snoring or noisy breathing, morning headaches, curvature of the spine (scoliosis)